google/WebFundamentals/src/_langs/en/updates/2015-08-28-using-manifest-sitewide-theme-and-background-color.markdown

 To provide a better user experience from Chrome 46 (Beta in September 2015) you can control the color of the screen by adding a `background_color` to your manifest and giving it an HTML color value.
-The color will be used by Chrome the instant the web app is launched from the homescreen and will remain on the screen until the web apps first render.
+The color will be used by Chrome the instant the web app is launched from the home screen and will remain on the screen until the web apps first render.

 Simply set the following in your manifest.